CLPTokenRoyal/world-id-telegram/README.md

 # world-id-telegram

+Clone of Oficial Develop.
 Make your Telegram groups sybil-resistant with World ID.
+Updated with Multilanguage support